samari-k/samari-k/README.md

 ╭─samari-k@github ~
 ╰─$ cd future && cat goals.txt
- 1 eJPTv2
- 2 get a job in cybersecurity
+ 1 get a job in cybersecurity
+ 2 learn a bunch of new interesting stuff
- 3 PNPT
+ 3 get PNPT certificate
+ 4 learn a bunch of new interesting stuff
- 4 OSCP
+ 5 get OSCP certificate
+ 6 learn a bunch of new interesting stuff

 ╭─samari-k@github ~/future
 ╰─$ ./go_for_it